jfreedman0212/jfreedman0212.github.io/content/posts/rhf-validation.md

 # Which Should You Choose?

-While both will let you define validation rules for your form, there are some considerations to think about before coming to a decision (ordered by important).
+While both will let you define validation rules for your form, there are some considerations to think about before coming to a decision (ordered by importance).

 ## Level of Control